 As the name suggests, this meal replacement bar is primarily based on oats, but also contains nuts and seeds.

-The taste is natural, and among eight delicious flavors, the most popular ones here are chocolate brownie and chocolate peanut butter.
+The meal bars' taste is natural, and among eight delicious flavors, the most popular ones here are chocolate brownie and chocolate peanut butter.

 - Plenty of protein to support weight loss